tekton77/hello-world/README.md

 # hello-world
-This is a learning project repository
+This is a learning project repository.
-My 1st update to readme.
+My 2nd update to readme.